rhpandit11/Data-Theory/spark/spark_fundamental.md

 ---

-**2. DAG:** DAG is a more general concept that represents the logical execution plan for a set of stages in a Spark job.It is a combination of vertices as well as edges where vertices represents RDDs and edges represents operation to be applied on RDD.
+**2. DAG:**  represents the logical execution plan for a set of stages in a Spark job.It is a combination of vertices as well as edges where vertices represents RDDs and edges represents operation to be applied on RDD.

 Components: Stages | DAG Scheduler